beefyfinance/beefy-dot-com/src/content/blog/beefy-partners-with-lido-to-bring-wsteth-vaults-to-arbitrum-and-optimism.md

 ---
 ![](/src/images/blog/lido.png)

 **Tuesday, October 11, 2022** – Beefy has launched four new wstETH Vaults across Arbitrum and Optimism for users to earn optimized rewards.
-These new yield opportunities come in partnership with [Lido](https://lido.fi/), a liquid staking protocol for a selection of crypto assets across different blockchain networks.
+These new yield opportunities are made possible through [Lido](https://lido.fi/), a liquid staking protocol for a selection of crypto assets across different blockchain networks.

 Lido works to unlock the value of your staked and locked assets with transferable, yield-bearing tokens.
 Creating this liquidity allows the user to transfer, stake, and collateralize the locked asset’s value.